claygiffin/100-coaches-site/src/pages/coaches/index.md

       Management from the Massachusetts Institute of Technology as an Alfred P.
       Sloan Fellow.
     coachName: Alan Mulally
-    jobTitle: Former CEO of The Ford Motor Company
+    jobTitle: CEO Retired at Ford
+    links:
+      linkedin: alan-mulally-29017a130
     photo: /uploads/alan_mulally.jpg
     tags:
       - Corporate Executive